• Skip to main content

 Testing also requires a skillful operator, as even the slightest measuring error can significantly alter the result.

-Skinfold measurements are most accurate on lean people and almost impossible to do with anyone significantly overweight.
+Skinfold measurements are most accurate for lean people and are almost impossible to obtain from anyone significantly overweight.

-Personal trainers often know how to take skinfold measurements but, if you buy a set of calipers and are prepared to learn and practice, this method of body composition analysis is also suitable for home use.
+Personal trainers often know how to take skinfold measurements, but if you buy a set of calipers and are prepared to learn and practice, this method of body composition analysis is suitable for home use as well.

 However, you won’t be able to test yourself!